mklement0/Native/README.md

               a&b 3" of snow "Nat "King" Cole" "c:\temp 1\\" "a \" b"

-    * `dbea -UseIe '' 'a&b' '3" of snow' 'Nat "King" Cole' 'c:\temp 1\' 'a \" b'`
+    * `dbea -ie '' 'a&b' '3" of snow' 'Nat "King" Cole' 'c:\temp 1\' 'a \" b'`

-      * Thanks to use of `ie`, you'll see the following output, with the arguments passed correcty:
+      * Thanks to use of `ie`, you'll see the following output in PowerShell v6+, with the arguments passed correctly (note: in _Windows PowerShell_ you'll still see a problem, namely with `'3" of snow'`, which Windows PowerShell neglects to enclose in `"..."` behind the scenes, due to the non-initial `"` not being preceded by a space):

             6 argument(s) received (enclosed in <...> for delineation):